 While clear indicators of good performance emerge from the results, there are several factors to consider when evaluating where a company is ranked in comparison to its peers.

-- The carbon performance ranking is based solely on information disclosed in a company’s CDP response.
+- The climate performance ranking is based solely on information disclosed in a company’s CDP response.
 Any additional negative or positive actions that are not disclosed in a company’s CDP response are not considered in the application of the performance score methodology.

 - An assessment of the extent to which a company’s actions have reduced carbon intensity relative to other companies in its sector.